-- Among the training and immigration measures identified in the report: - Expand work-based learning secondary system and enable new educational pathways including broadening the skilled trades/ apprenticeship model to a wider - Use public funds to catalyze a constellation of training providers to test different models for demand-driven skills training. - Establish new individualized accounts with a combination of tax preferences and public subsidies to support lifelong learning, professional development, and skills training. - Expand on current models of Indigenous-led education to increase funding, raise appropriate curriculum. - Place a greater emphasis on early childhood education in Indigenous communities. - Increase the phase-out thresholds for the Guaranteed Income Supplement to enable low-income seniors to continue working without facing a steep financial penalty.
+- Use public funds to catalyze a constellation of training providers to test different models for demand-driven skills training. - Establish new individualized accounts with a combination of tax preferences and public subsidies to support lifelong learning, professional development, and skills training. - Expand on current models of Indigenous-led education to increase funding, raise standards, and promote culturally appropriate curriculum. - Place a greater emphasis on early childhood education in Indigenous communities. - Increase the phase-out thresholds for the Guaranteed Income Supplement to enable low-income seniors to continue working without facing a steep financial penalty.